Skip to main content

 User-Agent: Example-Receiver/1.0

-Auth-Failure: spf
+Auth-Failure: dmarc

 Authentication-Results: example-receiver.com;